gizaoui/Tools/Notepad/markdown.md

 > This is a very long line that will still be quoted properly when it wraps.
 Oh boy let's keep writing to make sure this is long enough to actually wrap for everyone.
 Oh, you can *put* **Markdown** into a blockquote.

-[^1]: My reference.
+[^1]: My reference
-[^2]: Every new line should be prefixed with 2 spaces.
-  This allows you to have a footnote with multiple lines.
+[^2]: Every new line should be prefixed with 2 spaces This allows you to have a footnote with multiple lines
-[^note]: Named footnotes will still render with numbers instead of the text but allow easier identification and linking.
+[^3]: Named footnotes will still render with numbers instead of the text but allow easier identification and linking

-    This footnote also has been made with a different syntax using 4 spaces for new lines.
+    This footnote also has been made with a different syntax using 4 spaces for new lines